aethergnos/automated-elk-stack-deployment/README.md

 - Update the `/etc/ansible/hosts` file to include target IP address.
 - Run the playbook, and navigate to `http://40.78.5.86:5601/app/kibana` to check that the installation worked as expected.

-To download the playbook and use you complete the following steps:
+To download the playbook and you can follow these steps:
 - Pull the file from GitHub `wget https://github.com/aethergnos/refactored-octo-umbrella/blob/main/Ansible/filebeat-playbook.yml`
 - SSH into Ansible container and edit `hosts` file: `nano /etc/ansible/hosts`
 - Navigate to section `[webservers]` to add web-server IP's, then find or add `[elk]` section to add elk-server IP.